carpentries-incubator/pangenomics/_episodes/11-other-resources.md

 ---
 ## Downstream analysis of pangenomes

 At this stage, we have acquired a comprehensive understanding of pangenome construction techniques.
 Our analysis has yielded a gene presence-absence matrix, which serves as a rudimentary representation of our pangenome.
 Ideally, we can complement this data by incorporating a metadata file encompassing various phenotypic features associated with each of our samples.
 These features may include the year of isolation, geographic origin, host information, drug-resistance profiles, levels of pathogenicity or virulence, serotypes, lineages, and more.
-Armed with this extensive metadata, a plethora of downstream analyses can be persued on the pangenome.
+Armed with this extensive metadata, numerous intriguing avenues for downstream analyses become available to us.
+By exploring the pangenome, we can uncover invaluable insights and elucidate various aspects of microbial genetics.

-Firstly, by focusing on the **core genome**, we can employ it to reconstruct phylogenetic species trees, devise molecular diagnostic tools, design vaccines, and explore other relevant avenues by using the highly conserved regions of the species studied.
-Simultaneously, utilizing the **accessory genome** enables us to conduct comparative genomic analyses, unrevealing discrepancies among subsets of samples within our dataset that may correlate with distinct characteristics or traits.
-Now, let us delve into a selection of those potential downstream analyses:
+Firstly, a focused investigation of the **core genome** offers us the opportunity to reconstruct robust phylogenetic trees.
+By examining the conserved genetic elements shared among organisms, we can establish evolutionary relationships, elucidate common ancestry, and gain a deeper understanding of the microbial diversity within our dataset.
+Furthermore, these phylogenetic trees serve as a foundation for designing effective molecular diagnostic tools and formulating targeted antimicrobial drugs or vaccines to combat a broad range of strains or lineages.

+Simultaneously, we can harness the power of the **accessory genome** to conduct comparative genomic analyses.
+This allows us to discern dissimilarities between subsets of samples within our dataset, providing crucial insights into specific traits or characteristics.
+By identifying genes or genetic variations unique to certain groups of organisms, we can unreveal the genetic basis of their phenotypic diversity, such as drug-resistance profiles, pathogenicity, or virulence levels.

 ### Genetic Variation Analysis